What Is a LeRobot Dataset? Record, Visualize, and Train

 How to find bad data

 The first step in cleaning is to look at what you have.
-You can use tools for viewing and visualizing LeRobot datasets to check your work.
+Use tools for viewing and visualizing LeRobot datasets to check your work.
 Look for lag in the video or jumps in how the arm moves.
 These breaks often happen if the link drops or if the arm hits a stop.
 Finding these early saves time in the long run.

 You should also check for "dead" time at the start or end of a clip.
 Unnecessary waiting can teach the wrong behavior.
 Cutting those frames keeps the data focused on the task.